cp6/corbp/README.md

 Image shrinking, compression and watermarking done through a queue system.

-## NOTE This is a work in progress
+## NOTE This is a work in progress and in beta currently

 Requires PHP 8.2